nanxiaobei/flooks/README.md

 setState(payload);
 ```

-Used to update own model's state with the `payload` object, can't update other models'.
+Update own model's state with the `payload` object, can't update other models'.

 ## FAQ